 |* Monetary value added to CTC|

-Benefits that an employee enjoys without paying for them.
+Benefits (also called Perquisites in legal Indian government terms) that an employee enjoys without paying for them.
 Your company takes care of them but add their monetary value to your CTC.

 Off-course it is an expense for the company and hence, could be added to CTC.

 1. Interest free loans, if any in CTC

 Banking companies like ICICI allow their employees to get car/home loans at highly subsidized rates and then add the amount equal to the difference between the market and subsidized interest rate to employee’s CTC.
 The interest that you did not pay (actually saved using a subsidized rate) is a benefit for you!

 If you don’t take the loan, you won’t get this benefit, but it is anyway added to your CTC.
 Be careful while accepting the offer letter.

 NOTE: The differential amount of benefit i.e. the money you save with subsidized rate of interest is taxable.
 It depends on your company policy if they bear the tax or pass it on to you.

 Many MNC employers offer free lunch and evening snacks at the workplace.
 No lunch is free in this world.

 On the other hand, the meal vouchers (or food coupons) help you save income tax too.